luutuankiet/scrape-ticktick/README.md

 # fixes when changing to another adpater (duckdb to postgres)
 `pip uninstall -y dbt-adapters`
- `pip install --upgrade dbt-adapters dbt-core dbt-postgres dbt-common dagster-dbt`
+ `pip install --upgrade dbt-adapters dbt-core dbt-common`

 ## step for prod deploy with postgres
 run EL to load raw and create the schema